How to Add Social Media Icons to an Email Signature

 Unlike feed posts, Story drafts work a bit differently and come with a "use it or lose it" timeframe.
 You don't have a permanent "Drafts" gallery for Stories in the same way.
 Instead, a saved Story draft is held within the Story creation screen for seven days.
 After one week, it will automatically disappear.

 This is an important detail many people miss.
 They save a Story draft intending to post it later in the month, only to find it gone.
+For a quick refresher on finding your saved Story drafts, check out our guide on how to access saved Story drafts on Instagram.

 Remember that seven-day limit.
 If you save a Story draft on Monday, it will be automatically deleted the following Monday.
 Because of this, it's best to think of Story drafts as a temporary place for content you plan to use soon, not as a long-term storage solution.